jay3393/Boid-Flock/README.md

 Created 2 different versions

 ##### Click to place a wall
-Watch the interaction between a flock and a wall
+Watch the interaction between a flock and a wall</br>
 Uses a grouping and grid system to minimize checks for neighbors (optimizes O(n^2) to O(n))

 **References** https://en.wikipedia.org/wiki/Boids